abpframework/abp/docs/en/Migration-Guides/Abp-8_2.md

 * `Volo.Blogging.Pages.Blog` -> `Volo.Blogging.Pages.Blogs`
 * `Volo.Blogging.Pages.Members` -> `Volo.Blogging.Pages.Blogs.Members` (members folder)

-If you haven't overriden the pages above, then you don't need to make any additional changes.
+> If you haven't overridden the pages above, then you don't need to make any additional changes.
 See [#19418](https://github.com/abpframework/abp/pull/19418) for more information.

 ## Removed `FlagIcon` property from the `ILanguageInfo`